The Hollywood Ghosts of Roxbury Drive

 905 N. Roxbury

 905 N. Roxbury was the home of Oscar Levant for many years.
-He was a pianist and composer that was a good friend of Ira Gershwin.
-He was a frequent visitor to Gershwin’s home on the Ten Hundred block in the 1930s before settling on Roxbury himself.
+A pianist and composer, Levant was a good friend of Ira Gershwin.
+Levant was a frequent visitor to Gershwin’s home on the Ten Hundred block in the 1930s before settling on Roxbury himself.
 He bought this home in the 1940s.

 The house was built in 1925 and is 4,600 square feet with 4 bedrooms and 5 bathrooms.